francescofraternali/Pible/README.md

-# Pible_Simulator
+# Pible
-Simulate Pible lifetime based on energy gathered and operations executed.
-Just change parameters and run run_this.py
+Pible is an Perpetual energy harvesting mote for general Indoor BLE applications.